Homeschool & Accredited Classes

 Though I started Kauai Academics as a middle school program, parents wanted to continue through high school.
 I have since partnered with Christa McAuliffe Academy School of Arts and Sciences, a fully accredited online school, where students earn accredited courses.
 Most students are enrolled full time with the online school, but I tailor their classes to reflect our unique setting.
 Some students are part-time online, and I create the rest of their curriculum.

-Students meet in my home in Hanalei every weekday.
+Students meet as a group every weekday.
 Families choose their child’s in-class hours and create a unique schedule; but most students attend Monday - Friday, 9am - 1pm, ending at 2pm twice a week.
 Curriculum is paced similarly to a traditional school.
 Classes are divided into semesters.
 Due dates and A - F grading scales are observed.
 Grade reports are sent to parents bi-monthly.

 I accept 7-9 full time students grades 8 - 12.
 Each day, I create an agenda through Google Drive for each subject and students complete the work during school hours, or from home if they do reduced group hours.
 We do a combination of direct instruction and independent & peer learning.
 I teach all subjects and am the teacher of record for almost all online classes; however, online students can take any class with any teacher at CMASAS.
 All curriculum meets Oregon state standards (the online's school's state of residency), but I have flexibility in how we experience the day.